SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 The [URL scheme](https://en.wikipedia.org/wiki/List_of_URI_schemes) therefore is "wss" and consumers use URLs starting with "wss://" followed by the fully qualified domain name of the {{< product-c8y-iot >}} environment, followed by a fixed URL path and a query string.

-The URL path is */notifications2/consumer/*.
+The fixed URL path is */notifications2/consumer/*.
 There is only one required and one optional query string argument:

 * **Required query string argument: token.** The name of this query string parameter is "token" and the value must be a valid token in the form of a JWT token string as returned by a create token request to the [Token method]({{cumulocity_domain}}/api/#section/#tokens) of the Notifications 2.0 API.
 Including the token as a query string parameter avoids having to set a HTTP header which can be an issue for some WebSocket clients or proxies.